Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

 A person may be treated as living in Australia even during extensive periods overseas.
 However, people can return to Australia after extensive periods and be found not to have Australian residence.

-Residency requirements may also be modified by agreements with other countries (see ‘International agreements’, below).
-This is a complex area and any specific queries should be taken to a community legal centre, Victoria Legal Aid or a private A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. (see Chapter 2.4: Legal services that can help).
-For specific information about eligibility for the Age Pension, contact Centrelink (see ‘More information’, below).
+Residency requirements may also be modified by agreements with other countries (see ‘International pension agreements’).
+This is a complex area and any specific queries should be taken to a community legal centre, Victoria Legal Aid or a private solicitor (see Chapter 2.4: Legal services that can help).
+For specific information about eligibility for the Age Pension, contact Centrelink.

-A pensioner may also be eligible for Rent Assistance (see ‘Rent Assistance (s 1070–1070X)’, below) and other supplements that increase the pension above the standard rate.
+A pensioner may also be eligible for Rent Assistance (see ‘Rent Assistance’ under ‘Supplementary payments’ in ‘Allowances and payments‘) and other supplements that increase the pension above the standard rate.

 A person may be paid a Carer Payment if they provide constant care, including supervision, in the care receiver’s own home to: